Australia

 Afternoon:

-We carry on across the Nullarbor Plain and into South Australia.
+We continue across the Nullarbor Plain, crossing into South Australia.

 Dinner: